-The idea “Family” in ancient Israel was a more expansive concept than our modern conception of the idea.
+The idea “Family” in ancient Israel was a more expansive concept than our modern idea.
 “Family” existed at three basic levels:

 First, there was the bayit, or the household.
 This was similar to our nuclear family of parents with probably two to four children, as well as multiple generations, but it also might include debt servants, slaves, concubines, resident aliens, sojourners, day laborers and orphans.